LuggLD/broadstrokes-web/_posts/2016-05-16-make-floating-rocks-with-the-power-of-math-part-2.md

 <img class="alignnone size-full wp-image-554" src="http://www.broad-strokes.com/wordpress/wp-content/uploads/2016/05/sine-circle.gif" alt="sine-circle" width="480" height="145" />

 Let&#8217;s look at the right part of it first.
 On this graph, the X axis (the horizontal one), tracks the rotation angle.
 If you&#8217;re curious about the π stuff, don&#8217;t worry about that for now &#8211; that&#8217;s a different way to write angles, called &#8220;radians&#8221;, which you might have heard of.
-For ease of explanation, we&#8217;ll just use degrees &#8211; but if you&#8217;re curious, click on this spoiler:
+For ease of explanation, we&#8217;ll just use degrees &#8211; but if you&#8217;re curious:

-[spoiler title=&#8217;What are radians?&#8217; collapse_link=&#8217;false&#8217;]You may remember from your math classes that the circumference of a circle is equal to its radius, multiplied with 2 π, or in equation form:
+You may remember from your math classes that the circumference of a circle is equal to its radius, multiplied with 2 π, or in equation form:

 <p style="text-align: center;">
   c = 2 π r